 For a fun and memorable experience, check out the Escape Room game center, take a Panama Metro, or book a sailing trip at Marina Flamingo.
 You can find good-priced Airbnbs, a nice condo, and a hotel with a beautiful sea view.

-Best places to stay in Punta Pacifica:
+Best places to stay in Panama City in Punta Pacifica for first-timers:

 luxury ($$$): JW Marriott Panama Located in Panama Bay in Punta Pacífica, this five-star hotel offers spacious rooms with ocean views.
 There are family rooms, infinity pools, 3 restaurants and bars.